priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Note inbound and outbound to plasma environment.
 - Mars has crustal magnetic field (remains at the moment when Mars loses it's global magnetic field).
 - For magnetic dipole, B field always proportional to 1/r^3.
 Any B field can bre represented as a gradient of a scalar potential.
 Can model any magnetic source as a dipole.
 If Btotal increases, means getting close to a source (localized crustal magnetic field on the surface of Mars -- in the Southern Hemisphere, localized at 1 region).
 - International Geomagnetic Reference Field (generic equation for magnetic field).
 Expand first order term will get magnetic field of a dipole.
 So easiest to model sources as dipoles.
+At great distance, more likely to detect as dipole.
+Go closer to take more sensitive measurements of higher order terms.
+- Earth's polarity reverses every 10,000 years.
+- Dipole moment free to move around in molten state.
+When cools down, become solid.
+Locking dipole moment in 1 direction.
+New magma comes out, Earth's magnetic field pointing in other direction, now magentic field all points in other direction except solidified states that spread out and B field pointing in opposite direction.
+- Don't see crustal magnetic field on Venus due to high tectonic activity.